danidee10/danidee10.github.io/_posts/2016-10-09-flask-by-example-5.markdown

 {% endhighlight %}

 For the experienced database admins this could be pretty useful, as ORM's don't generate the most efficient SQL query sometimes (but there's no need for premature optimization at this level).
-And as a beginner you could also learn more about SQL as a languge. by simply writing complex queries in SQLAlchemy and inspecting the generated SQL.
+And as a beginner you could also learn more about SQL as a language by inspecting the SQL generated by the SQLAlchemy statements you write.

 Okay, so how do we convert this complex query object into a dictionary which can be jsonified.